 3. Powder (1-3 gram) of whole plant is given with one cup milk.

-Enlargement of spleen, Diseases of spleen and liver
+Enlargement of the spleen, Diseases of the spleen and the liver

 Fresh juice (14-28 ml) of whole plant is given twice daily.